 I wrote an e-book for you!

-This book gives parents helpful information to make everyday life better.
-It’s about time.
+This unique e-book gives parents helpful information to make everyday life better.